e40/e40.github.io/2025-02-09-kidney-stone-manual.md

 ### Day 1

-At 3am, I woke up and noticed some flank pain, probably a 0.5 for 10 minutes (0.5p/10m).
+At 3am, I woke up and noticed some flank pain, probably a 0.5 for 10 minutes (henceforth 0.5p/10m).
 I was confused, but after thinking about it a few minutes I was like "uh, oh... is this a kidney stone???"
-⚡_foreshadowing detected_⚡ I tried to go back to sleep, but couldn't.
+I tried to go back to sleep, but couldn't.

 4 hours later it happened again (2p/20m).